 However, data is highly segregated with this technological stack in place.
 To execute operations, your workers will need to check into many systems regularly, and real-time insights will be challenging to come by.
 There are several errors in the business and old financial and sales records.

-Customer expectations are growing, which implies your B2B customers want to know where their orders are in the process.
+Customer expectations are growing, which implies your B2B customers want to know where their orders are.
 And they get answers to their queries and concerns immediately and have confidence that the products they’ve bought are available and will be delivered on time.

 However, if getting this information is difficult, tedious, and time-consuming for your customers, you risk customers becoming more unsatisfied and more ready to do business somewhere next time.

-Instead, by putting convenience and efficiency at the center of everything you do, you’ll boost customer lifetime satisfaction and quality, as well as earn repeat business and attract new consumers.
+Instead, by putting convenience and efficiency at the center of everything you do, you’ll boost customer lifetime satisfaction and quality, earn repeat business and attract new consumers.

 Effective order management solutions may help you overcome the existing challenges by removing most of the manual labor work from your hands, freeing you up to focus on exceptional cases and your front-of-house plan.